StefAm21/micolet-test/README.md

 ### PRODUCTION
 ---
-The latest version of this application solved with Typeform survey is available at [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/). **Please note that this is a live version in a production environment.**.
+The latest version of this application **solved with [Typeform](https://www.typeform.com/) survey** is available at [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/). **Please note that this is a live version in a production environment, once subscribed it will not send mails.**

 ℹ️ You can request enviroment variables at stephano@gmail.com